 The Best of the Helsinki Day Festivities

 A myriad of activities was lined up for the whole week, but 12 June is always the highlight.
-You can view the full list of specials here, including free admission to public swimming pools and a Yurk-style sauna, and I picked a few that suited my packed schedule.
+The specials that year included free admission to public swimming pools and a Yurt-style sauna, and I picked a few that suited my packed schedule.

 The morning began with an address by the mayor at the City Hall, followed by the cutting of a rug (weather permitting) and breakfast of rhubarb cake and coffee.
 I was late and didn’t catch the first two, but the cake was good if a bit thick.
 But who am I to complain about free food when folks are sharing their city with me?
 Red and white balloons filled the courtyard and bands played music while friends chatted with one another.

 Out on the street of Sofiankatu (opposite the unmissable Tuomiokirkko), a couple of restaurants set up stalls and gave away tasty morsels to passers-by.
 This one served up a delicious spelt bread with quark from a vintage truck.

 Ladies in period costumes gave out fliers for restaurants in the vicinity or the Hullulun Helsinki (Mad About Helsinki) show, which was also on the same street.
 The exhibits looked at the city through the eyes of former, current and significant residents, and past and present landmarks and icons were featured.

 One of the places that don’t exist now was the Hall of the Mermaids, The mermaids were dunked into the water if someone hit a target with a ball from a distance, as these kids attempted to do.
 They weren’t allowed inside when the mermaids went topless in the evening.
 Needless to say, this exhibition is family friendly – returning later for another “free show” would be pointless.

 Later in the day, as I explored the city, I encountered this lady in period dress at the Harvis Amanda fountain.